 This weeks photo restoration time-lapse is a very old 1800 B&W photo that was in definite need of restoration.
 This is not the original photo unfortunately but is a copy that has been made quite some time ago.
 Never the less the image is still able to be restored and preserved for future generations.

 I'm not entirely sure what has caused the marks on this photo but I suspect that this is from some liquid that may have been splashed onto it at some point.
 But by using Photoshop and the healing and spot removal tool.
 I was able to remove most of the damage.
 I could then return the image back to Black and White and remove the colour cast.
 Adjust the contrast and clarity and then bingo.
 We have a beautifully restored photos from the 1800's.
 The customer was very happy.

-This is a disaster i have seen more than once and restored many times.
-This original photo is a dye sublimination print made on a 'Kodak Picture Maker'.
+This is a disaster to masterpiece I have seen more than once and restored many times.
+This original photo is a dye sublimation print made on a 'Kodak Picture Maker'.
 These were perhaps the one of the first useful tools of the early digital photo labs.
 You could copy printed photos even if you didn't have the negative.
 Back in the day when film photography was a big thing.
 This technology was a revelation for millions of people.
 This enabled them to get copies of their cherished photos.
 Without having to search for those pesky strips of film that no one could ever find.